 An Advance Directive is sometimes called a Power of Attorney for Health Care, a Durable Power of Attorney for Health Care (or DPOA) or a Designation of Patient Advocate form.
 It is a legal document used to plan your health care in advance.
 It allows you to name a Patient Advocate who makes medical decisions about your care, custody and treatment, in the event you are unable to do this for yourself.

-You have the right to appoint a Patient Advocate by completing an Advance Directive form.
+You have the right to appoint a Patient Advocate by completing an Advance Directive form (available also in español).
 A Patient Advocate should be someone who knows your wishes and is willing and able to make those decisions for you if needed.

 When you complete an Advance Directive, copies of the document should be provided to your Patient Advocate and primary care physician (family doctor).
 In addition, a copy should be entered into your medical record at Allegiance Health.
 Each time you are hospitalized, a copy of your Advance Directive will be attached to your patient chart and will be used when planning your treatment.
 If you make changes to your Advance Directive, complete a new form and give the updated form to your Patient Advocate and primary care physician.